 Aria CV, Inc.is developing a medical device that treats pulmonary hypertension, a life-threatening disease with few therapeutic options.
 Pulmonary hypertension, or high blood pressure in the vessels that carry blood from the heart to the lungs, increases the workload on the heart.
 The increased workload leads to right heart failure, the ultimate cause of mortality in this disease.
 Patients are currently treated with drugs that can cost over $100,000 per year but are generally considered to have limited efficacy.
 Even with optimal drug therapy, the average survival time is on the order of six years, making pulmonary hypertension a tremendous unmet medical need.
 Aria CV, Inc. is developing a medical device that reduces the workload on the heart.
 Preclinical testing suggests the device has the potential to enhance both survival and quality of life of those suffering from pulmonary hypertension.

-AtaCor Medical, Inc. is developing a novel cardiac pacing method that does not require any direct connection to a patient’s heart.
-Today, when patients require pacemaker therapy, pacing hardware is inserted into the veins and attached to the inside of the heart, a process requiring extensive x-ray imaging.
+AtaCor Medical is developing novel cardiac pacing and defibrillation systems that do not require any direct connections to the patient’s heart.
+Today, when patients require pacemaker or defibrillator therapy, hardware is inserted into the veins and attached to the inside of the heart, a process requiring extensive x-ray imaging.
 Once implanted, this hardware can lead to serious complications with challenging removal procedures, even for newer “leadless” pacemakers.
-Furthermore, today’s temporary pacing leads, used in emergencies and other planned procedures, often force bedrest restrictions on patients, and carry their own set of risks.
-AtaCor’s substernal pacing lead is inserted without any need for medical imaging, allowing for faster, less-invasive therapy delivery.
+AtaCor’s substernal pacing and defibrillation leads are inserted without any need for medical imaging, allowing for faster, less-invasive therapy delivery.
 The unique placement avoids the need to access the patient’s vascular system and leaves the heart completely untouched.
 AtaCor’s technology will offer a new treatment option for both transient and chronic bradycardia, including the escalating need for temporary pacing in conjunction with TAVR procedures, as well as ventricular fibrillation and tachycardia.

 NIDO is a medical device company developing SEPIA, an innovative device to improve epicardial ablation for ventricular tachycardia (VT), based on technology developed at Boston Children’s Hospital.
 SEPIA will enable real-time visualization of the epicardial surface and provide angle and force control to ablation catheters, resulting in improved ablation efficiency, decreased VT recurrence and fewer complications.